Freddy Ibrahim

-Freddy Fadi Ibrahim (born October 14, 1996) is a Jordanian-Canadian basketball player for Amman United of the Jordanian Premier Basketball League and the Jordanian national team.
+Freddy Ibrahim (born October 14, 1996), also known as Fadi Mustafa or Fadi Sedqi Salim Mustafa, is a Jordanian-Canadian basketball player for Amman United of the Jordanian Premier Basketball League and the Jordanian national team.
 He is considered one of the best point guards of the league.

 College career

 Ibrahim played college basketball for the Tampa Spartans of the University of Tampa, In his first year he averaged 2.0 points, 1.4 rebounds and 1.1 assists per game.
 In his sophomore year, he averaged 5 points, 3.1 rebounds and 3.7 assists per game.
 In his junior year, he averaged 4.2 points, 2.6 rebounds and 2.8 assists per game.
 He averaged 10.2 points, 4.5 rebounds and 3.1 assists per game in his senior year.

 Professional career

-Ibrahim joined the Jordanian side Orthodox in the 2019-20 season.
+Ibrahim joined the Jordanian side Orthodox in the 2019–20 season.

 On August 12, 2024, Ibrahim signed with Amman United of the Jordanian Premier Basketball League.